cloudberrydb/cloudberrydb-site/docs/cbdb-op-software-hardware.md

     - Connect the management console and the database host in the data exchange network.
 If there is a firewall device between the management console and the database host, ensure that the TCP idle connection can be kept for more than 12 hours.
     - Connect database hosts and management console hosts in the data exchange network, and do not limit the TCP idle connection time.
-    - Connect database clients and application programs that access the database with the database master node in the data exchange network.
+    - Connect database clients and application programs that access the database with the database coordinator node in the data exchange network.
     - Ensure that the TCP idle connection can be kept for more than 12 hours.

 - **Default gateway**